microsoft/rust-symcrypt/rust-symcrypt/README.md

 ## Quick Start Guide

-`symcrypt` requires the `SymCrypt` library to be present during build, and subsequently run time.
-The configuration of this dynamic link will differ from Windows/Linux.
+`symcrypt` requires the `SymCrypt` library to be present at both build time and run time.

 ### Windows:
-Download the latest `symcrypt.dll` and `symcrypt.lib` for you corresponding CPU architecture from the [SymCrypt Releases Page](https://github.com/microsoft/SymCrypt/releases) and place them somewhere accessible on your machine.
+Download the latest `symcrypt.dll` and `symcrypt.lib` for your corresponding CPU architecture from the [SymCrypt Releases Page](https://github.com/microsoft/SymCrypt/releases) and place them somewhere accessible on your machine.

 Set the required `SYMCRYPT_LIB_PATH` environment variable.
 You can do this by using the following command: